 When it comes to resource requirements, ISO 17025 has a clause encompassing externally provided products and services.
 Likewise, there are key aspects your laboratory must be aware of when creating a document control.

 ISO 17025 requires your laboratory to ensure that only suitable externally provided products and services are used for activities.
-Meanwhile, a certain procedure defines the requirements for control of and communication with all external organisations providing products and services.
+Meanwhile, a certain procedure defines the requirements for control of and communication with all external organizations providing products and services.

 Note that even external providers must comply with the requirements of ISO 17025, otherwise, the laboratory must take appropriate action.